godfreyndlovu/godfreyndlovu/README.md

 <h2> 👨‍💻 Projects Overview </h2>

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+In my journey through IT, I've committed to developing my expertise in cybersecurity, with a special focus on Azure cloud.
+I'm keen on securing entry-level roles in Security Operations Center (SOC) as a Tier 1 Analyst, or in junior Cloud/System Administration.
+My project portfolio underscores my skillset across the three aforementioned IT domains.

 <h3> Cybersecurity Labs:</h3>